AI Video Subject Morphing Mid-Clip: Fixes That Hold Identity

 • Decide what the use case can tolerate: hero shots need zero morph; B-roll can tolerate some.

-• Note the clip length, model, and whether the subject is alone or in a multi-subject scene.
+• Note the clip length, the model, and whether the subject is alone or in a multi-subject scene.

 Information to collect